F♯ Minor

 What are the inversions of F♯ minor?

 F♯ minor has two inversions that can be played by rearranging the notes of the chord.
-Learn how to play the 1st and 2nd inversions of the chord by following the directions below.
+Learn how to play the first and second inversions of the chord by following the directions below.

-How to play the 1st inversion of F♯ minor
+How to play the first inversion of F♯ minor

-Play the 1st inversion of F♯ minor by placing the A as the lowest note in the chord.
+Play the first inversion of F♯ minor by placing A as the lowest note in the chord.
 You can play the inversion by using the following fingers:

 F♯ - Fifth finger (5)